-When these results are combined with the findings about returns to task performance, the message is sobering.
-In 1F groups, women experience a negative correlation between being good at the task and influence and speaking up is not particularly effective.
-These findings should cast significant doubt on the idea that token women can control the factors that lead to being seen as influential.
+Table 7: Converting Speaking Turns to Lab Influence, by Gender and Experimental Condition findings should cast significant doubt on the idea that token women can control the factors that lead to being seen as influential.
 Instead, those factors appear to be largely structural in our data.
 As mentioned above, these are post-treatment variables and need to be interpreted with caution.
 However, these findings suggest that the internal dynamics of how influence is distributed in 1F and 3F groups are quite distinct from each other.